Rahil-Mokashi/Aero-Scout/README.md

 # ✈️ AeroScout – Flight Deal Tracker

 AeroScout is a Python project that helps users **find cheap flight deals**.
-Users sign up through a Google Form, get added automatically to a mailing list,
-and whenever flights to their chosen destinations drop below a threshold price,
-they receive an **instant email notification**.
+Users sign up through a Google Form, get added automatically to a mailing list,and whenever flights to their chosen destinations drop below a threshold price, they receive an **instant email notification**.

 ---